Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Lisa owns a commercial building leased to a pharmacy on a triple-net basis.
 The tenant pays for everything.
 Lisa spends zero hours on maintenance.

-Verdict: Lisa does not qualify for the safe harbor.
+Verdict: Lisa does not qualify for the Safe Harbor.
 Unless she qualifies under Section 162 (unlikely due to lack of activity), she cannot claim the QBI deduction on this income.

 Free all-in-one property management software by Baselane.Collect rent with BaselaneFree all-in-one property management software by Baselane.Use Baselane for landlord accountingScreen tenants with Baselane